MSchmoecker/No-Chest-Block/README.md

 All player need to install this mod.
 It can be installed at a server to enforce the installation on all clients.

-Please report all errors and desyncs that occur.
+Please report all errors and desyncs if they occur.

 ## FAQ